SameerHerm/Comprehensive-IT-AI-Portfolio/spam-classifier-enhanced/models/README.md

 Neural network models (if any) are saved in .h5 format All models are compatible with scikit-learn 1.3.0+ Feature engineering pipeline must be loaded alongside models for proper functioning

+To use these files:
+Place the notebook in the notebooks/ directory
+Create the models directory if it doesn't exist
+Run the notebook to train real models, or run the sample generation script for testing:
+Bash

+# To generate sample models for testing
+cd models
+python generate_sample_models.py

+# Or run the notebook to train real models
+jupyter notebook notebooks/spam_classifier_analysis.ipynb
+The notebook provides a complete end-to-end analysis pipeline that:

+Loads and explores the spam dataset
+Performs extensive preprocessing and feature engineering Trains multiple ML models (Naive Bayes, SVM, Random Forest, XGBoost, etc.)
+Evaluates models with various metrics and visualizations Saves all trained models to the models/ directory Creates a production-ready pipeline for deployment
+All models will be automatically saved in the models/ directory after running the notebook or training scripts.